5 Reasons Why a Gifting Strategy Can Help You Avoid New York Estate Tax

 In New York, you can reduce your estate tax liability significantly when you establish a gifting strategy through your estate.
 Gifts are becoming exceptionally popular methods of enhancing your tax savings and preserving your assets after you pass away.

 Assets you set aside for your heirs are subject to an estate tax (for 2022, the New York estate tax exemption is $6,110,000) depending on how much money and equity are transferred into their names.
-A gifting strategy, however, can help you avoid an estate tax, and here are five reasons why:
+A gifting strategy, put together by our estate planning attorneys in New Jersey, however, can help you avoid an estate tax, and here are five reasons why:

 Reason #1 – Eligibility for Government Assistance